-When you set up a delivery time, it helps you better organize your time.
+When you set up a delivery time with your LTL carrier, it helps you better organize your time.
 However, there are cases where there isn’t a pressing need for time – during a weekend, for example – in which you plan to be at your residence for most of the day.
 In these cases, a shipping delivery appointment isn’t needed.

 Delivery Appointments and Notify Before Delivery

-When you sign up for a delivery appointment, you are essentially stating a specific window of time in which you expect to be at the delivery location and need the package to be delivered.
+When you sign up for a delivery appointment, you are choosing a specific window of time to accept the delivery.
 People generally set delivery appointments when they are under some sort of time constraint or need to have the shipment prepared for sale at a precise time.

 If you’re going to set up a delivery, there are a few things you should do to make sure that the freight is delivered in a timely and efficient fashion.